instructor-ai/instructor/docs/blog/posts/chain-of-density.md

 1. In this example, we're using the summarize_article that we defined up above.
 We saved it in a local file called `chain_of_density.py`, hence the import

+2. We also need to configure logging at the `INFO` level.
+This is very important, if this is not configured, your output will not be generated.

-2. We instantiate a `Instruction` object which will help us handle the conversion of our function calls into a valid `.jsonl` file.
+3. We instantiate a `Instruction` object which will help us handle the conversion of our function calls into a valid `.jsonl` file.
 We also define the name of the `.jsonl` file in the `log_handlers` parameter

-3. We add in an `instructions.distil` annotation so that we automatically capture the input and output of the function we'd like to fine-tune our model to output
+4. We add in an `instructions.distil` annotation so that we automatically capture the input and output of the function we'd like to fine-tune our model to output

-4. We return a `Pydantic` object which matches the annotation that we use on our function.
+5. We return a `Pydantic` object which matches the annotation that we use on our function.
 Note that we must specify a `Pydantic` object to be returned when using the `instructions.distil` annotation

 !!! warning "Rate Limiting"